You may not fully grasp the fact that networking is the most successful executive job search method.

 “Networking is not about trying to meet as many people whom you don’t know.
 This is almost as ineffective as applying directly to a job posting.
 Networking is about meeting people you do know who can both vouch for your past performance and future potential, and willingly recommend you to others.”

-His excellent networking advice includes the following:
+Adler’s excellent networking advice includes the following:

 1. Research your connection’s connections and ask about specific people.
 This is possible using LinkedIn, since you’re able to see your first degree connections’ connections (at least if they haven’t hidden them).